Have questions about how to get a compounded prescription filled? Learn more below.

 - FedEx 2nd Day or Standard Overnight – Additional charges apply

-- Controls and refrigerated prescriptions require expedited shipping.
+- Certain compounds may require expedited shipping.
 We will discuss options when we contact you.

 What types of compound prescriptions does Pharmaca fill?